Karl-Heinz Priester: Post-war

 Priester was a featured essayist for Nation Europa from the journal's foundation in 1951 and was a close ally of its founder Arthur Ehrhardt.
-Working closely with Otto Skorzeny, Priester attempted to utilise the magazine as a rallying point for his dream of European unity and travelled widely promoting this aim, including meetings in London with his rival Mosley.
+Working closely with Otto Skorzeny, Priester attempted to utilise the magazine as a rallying point for his dream of European unity and traveled widely promoting this aim, including meetings in London with his rival Mosley.
 The two even worked together on their shared aim of exporting the idea to South Africa, where Mosley had already secured an alliance with former cabinet minister Oswald Pirow.
 He was also a close collaborator of René Binet, helping him to develop his journal La Sentinelle.

 Priester's involvement in domestic politics waned as he came to concentrate his efforts on publishing and the development of the international movement.
-The Deutsche Gemeinschaft of August Haussleiter absorbed his Deutsch-Soziale Bewegung in 1952, with both becoming part of the Nationale Sammlung the following year.
+The German Community of August Haußleiter temporarily absorbed his German Social Movement in 1952, with both becoming part of the Nationale Sammlung the following year.
 He would subsequently chair a meeting at Weisbaden where he made a final attempt to unite the various competing far right groups in Germany but this was unsuccessful.